sandhyaragiri/To-Do-Project/README.md

 # To-Do-Project

-A simple and interactive To-Do App built with HTML, CSS, and JavaScript to practice DOM manipulation and event handling.
+TaskFlow is a simple and responsive To-Do application built with HTML, CSS, and JavaScript.
+It helps users add, manage, and complete daily tasks through a clean and interactive interface.

 ## 🚀 Features